Water Wag: Design

-In 1886 the Water Wag was designed as a one-design sailing and rowing boat by Thomas B. Middleton of Shankill Corinthian Sailing Club. are silver-spruce-planked boats with a sloop rig and 75 sqft of main sail, and with a 60 sqft spinnaker and no jib.
+In 1886 the Water Wag was designed as a one-design sailing and rowing boat by Thomas B. Middleton of Shankill Corinthian Sailing Club.
+Water Wags are silver-spruce-planked boats with a sloop rig and 75 sqft of main sail, and with a 60 sqft spinnaker and no jib.
 The boat is open-decked, with a single mast close to the bow.
 Middleton, who was a solicitor and not a professional yacht designer, prepared a concept sketch for the boat which may have been developed into a construction drawing by Robert McAllister of Dumbarton, Scotland.
 It is probable that McAllister reviewed his drawing with the eminent Scottish designer G.L.
 Watson before constructing the first boat "Eva" for Middleton in late 1886.

 In 1900 the Water Wag design was changed by the writing of a much more prescriptive specification and a transom stern, lengthening the boat by 15 in and making the stern of the boat much larger.
 The outward angled transom was designed to improve the aesthetics of the boat, and to save building cost.
 The sail area was increased from 75 sqft to 110 sqft by adding a jib.
 The new design was subject to some minor adjustments of sheer line and rudder size over the years 1901-1902 before the design, by James (or Maimie) Doyle from Dún Laoghaire, was finalised.
 Despite being a larger boat the cost of building was less.

 The Class has never been tempted to adopt construction materials other than wood.
 Traditionally the sails were made of calico, cotton, and subsequently silk.
 In recent years Terylene and nylon have been used with the effect that coloured spinnakers are now used by most boats.